 The Department for Transport's road traffic statistics team have approximately 300 automatic traffic counters at locations on Great Britain’s road network.
 The locations are a stratified panel sample, and provide sufficient observations so that in-year traffic variations can be estimated by road type and vehicle type.

 The automatic traffic counters are permanent installations embedded in the road surface, which combine Inductive Loops with Piezoelectric Sensors in a ‘Loop – Piezo Sensors – Loop’ array, and record information about vehicles passing over them, including vehicle length and wheelbase, to classify vehicles

 The Department for Transport’s road traffic statistics also make use of automatic traffic counter data that is collected and maintained by other organisations.
 These are:

-- Highways England: operate over 10,000 automatic traffic counters on some of the motorways and ‘A’ roads in England.
+- National Highways: operate over 10,000 automatic traffic counters on some of the motorways and ‘A’ roads in England.

 - Transport for London: operate over 300 automatic traffic counters on roads in London.